ECHOInternational/Microcontrollers/Weather_Station/README.md

 * Fabrication items: wires, solder, materials you may have on hand to build an enclosure for the Arduino Nano

 ## Transmitter
 This consists of an Arduino Nano with sensors (a rain and temperature/humidity sensor) and other components (RTC clock, MicroSD card, and LoRa transceiver) connected to it.
+The transmitter sketch, adapted from code by Qunintans (2015) (https://github.com/DesiQuintans/sneesl-rain-logger), collects sensor values at the beginning of every hour and then logs the values to an SD card and transmits them to the receiver.
+There is a section of code that allows for the monitoring of microcontroller voltage.
+Knowing the voltage could be helpful, for example, on consecutive cloudy days, to be aware if the microcontroller is not receiving enough power from the solar-charged batteries.
+I have not built the needed voltage divider ciruit (https://github.com/DesiQuintans/sneesl-rain-logger/blob/master/Build%20notes/Circuits/Old%20versions/Circuit%20-%20Diagram_bb.png) to make this work, but have left the code in place for future reference.
+Without the voltage divider circuit, the sketch enables voltage data to be logged to the SD card, but the data are not actual values.

 ### Wiring
 #### Temperature/humidity sensor
 | SHT31 sensor   |      |  Arduino Nano   |